AlgoMaster Logo

 Understanding the Problem

-This problem asks us to find the common elements between two arrays, but with a twist: we need to respect frequencies.
-If the number 2 appears three times in nums1 and twice in nums2, it should appear twice in the result (the minimum of the two counts).
+This problem asks us to find the common elements between two arrays while respecting frequencies.
+If the number 2 appears three times in nums1 and twice in nums2, it should appear twice in the result, the minimum of the two counts.

-This is different from "Intersection of Two Arrays" (LeetCode #349), which only asks for unique common elements.
+This differs from "Intersection of Two Arrays" (LeetCode #349), which asks only for unique common elements.
 Here, duplicates matter.
-The key question is: how do we efficiently track how many times each element appears in both arrays and output the overlap?
+We need to track how many times each element appears in both arrays and output the overlap.

 Key Constraints: